IN THIS ARTICLE

 Stress incontinence is the most common type of bladder control problem in younger and middle-aged women.
 In some cases, it is related to pregnancy and childbirth.
 It may also begin around the time of menopause.
 Stress incontinence affects 15% to 60% of women and can affect young and older people.
 It is especially common in young female athletes who have never given birth, and it occurs while they are participating in sports.

 People with urge incontinence cannot hold their urine long enough to get to the toilet in time; it is also called overactive bladder.
-Healthy people can have urge incontinence, but it is often found in people who have diabetes, stroke, Alzheimer's disease, Parkinson's disease, or multiple sclerosis.
+Healthy people can have urge incontinence, but it is often found in elderly people or in those who have diabetes, stroke, Alzheimer's disease, Parkinson's disease, or multiple sclerosis.

 Urge incontinence occurs due to overactivity of the bladder wall muscle (the detrusor).
 Urge incontinence may be caused by a problem with the muscle, with the nerves that control the muscle, or both.
 If the cause is unknown, it is called idiopathic urge incontinence.
 Overactive bladder, or urge incontinence, without neurologic causes is called detrusor instability, meaning the muscle itself contracts inappropriately.